kaisubr/Paladins-Neural-Network__inferencer/README.md

 #### Single frame inputs
 v4.4-0 was designed for single frame (300x300 image) inputs.
 * It was able to detect nearly completely obstructed bodies in complex game environments.
     * The image below was discarded from training because it was too ambiguous to label, but the model was still able to detect the enemy located behind the ally.
-Notice that this was taken from a real Paladins game, with no 'bots' (such as 'Bot 9'), so overfitting to match label names above the enemy could not have occurred.
+Notice that this was taken from a real Paladins game, with no 'bots' (such as 'Bot 9'), so overfitting to match label names above the enemy could not have occurred; but perhaps the model learned to associate red labels above a human-like figure with an enemy.
     * ![alt text](/someshots/j_294-4_noxml-complex-v4-detected.png "")
 * It was able to detect partially obstructed bodies.
 The image below was also discarded from training because it was too ambiguous to label, but the model performed well.
     * ![alt text](/someshots/j_211-4-1_noxml-v4-detected.png "")